-The reserve amount on the issue date is EUR 9.6m, or the equivalent of 1% of the initial outstanding balance of rated notes.
-Thereafter, on other payment dates, the amount is replenished at up to 1% of the principal outstanding on the rated notes, or, if higher, 0.5% of the initial principal outstanding on the rated notes.
+The reserve amount on the issue date is EUR 9.6m, or 1% of the initial outstanding balance of rated notes.
+Thereafter, on other payment dates, the amount is replenished at up to 1% of the principal outstanding on the rated notes, or, if higher, 0.5% of the initial principal outstanding on the notes.